Columbia, Maryland: Parks and recreation

-Recreation has always been an important part of the Columbia concept.
+Columbia has numerous recreation centers.
 The homeowners association, the Columbia Association, known to many in Howard County as "CA", builds, operates and maintains most of these facilities.
-CA operates a variety of recreational facilities, including 23 outdoor swimming pools, five indoor pools, two water slides, ice and roller skating rinks, an equestrian center, a sports park with miniature golf, a skateboard park, batting cages, picnic pavilions, clubhouse and playground, three athletic clubs including the 24/7 Supreme Sports Club, numerous indoor and outdoor tennis, basketball, volleyball, squash, pickleball, and racquetball courts, and running tracks.
-In February 2006 LifeTime Fitness (a Minnesota company) opened a 24/7 health club at the edge of the Columbia Gateway industrial park.
-This facility includes one outdoor and two indoor pools (with water slides), racquetball courts, basketball courts, fitness equipment, and pilates and yoga facilities.
+CA operates a variety of recreational facilities, including 23 outdoor swimming pools, five indoor pools, two water slides, ice and roller skating rinks, an equestrian center, a sports park with miniature golf, a skateboard park, batting cages, picnic pavilions, clubhouse and playground, three athletic clubs, numerous indoor and outdoor tennis, basketball, volleyball, squash, pickleball, and racquetball courts, and running tracks.

 There are three lakes (Lake Kittamaqundi, Lake Elkhorn, and Wilde Lake) surrounded by parkland for sailing, fishing, and boating; 80 mi of paths for jogging, strolling and biking; and 148 tot lots and play areas.

 Nine village centers, 15 neighborhood centers, and four senior centers provide space for a large variety of community activities.
 There are a variety of fairs and celebrations throughout the year, including entertainment on the lakefront of Lake Kittamaqundi during the summer and the Columbia Festival of the Arts.

 Columbia also has garden plots for rent, under the guidance of the Columbia Gardeners, which has been in existence since the 1970s.
-There are about 350 garden plots at three sites in Columbia, with each garden rented for a nominal fee (at one time $30 per year).
+There are about 350 garden plots at three sites in Columbia.

 Chiara D'Amore's Community Ecology Institute's Freetown Farm, founded in 2016, uses hands-on gardening to educate people and cultivates communities where people thrive together.
 Freetown farm was built on the site of Columbia's last working farm.
 The name Freetown farm refers to the area's historical name and its ties to the Underground Railroad.
-It features a NAACP garden and donates the much of the food that is raise to local food banks.
+It features an NAACP garden and donates much of the food that is raise to local food banks.

-In 2017, Columbia FC, a soccer club based in Columbia was founded.
-Consisting of former Howard County students and transfer players, the sports club made their debut in Maryland's Major Soccer League Division I on September 8, 2019.